sandeep-kumar-7562/data_yatra_courses/python/python_chapter_7_python_operator.md

-# ➕ Chapter: Operators in Python
+# ➕ Operators in Python

 ## 🧠 What is an Operator?
 In Python, an **operator** is a symbol that performs an operation on one or more operands (values or variables).
 Python includes various types of operators used for arithmetic, comparison, logic, assignment, and more.